fox-projects/edwinkofler.com/content/posts/2019/web-development-years-reflection/web-development-years-reflection.md

 +++
-title = "Frontend Web Development: My First Year" slug = "front-end-web-dev-a-years-reflection" author = "Edwin Kofler" date = 2019-06-17T00:47:57-07:00 categories = ["web"] tags = ["reflection", "frontend"]
+title = 'Frontend Web Development: My First Year' slug = 'front-end-web-dev-a-years-reflection' author = 'Edwin Kofler' date = 2019-06-17T00:47:57-07:00 categories = ['web'] tags = ['reflection', 'frontend']
 +++

 So I was reintroduced to programming during the fall of 2017.
 I was learning Java in my AP Computer Science A class.
 The class was another one of those "college-level" "advanced placement" (AP) classes, which actually became really fun near the end.